Mwambutsa IV of Burundi: Early life and regency

-Mwambutsa IV was born Prince Bangiricenge in c.
+Mwambutsa IV was born Umuganwa (Prince) Bangiricenge in c.
 1912 at Nyabiyogi, chiefdom of Buyenzi, Ruanda-Urundi.
 He was one of two sons of Mwami (king) Mutaga IV and Ngenzahayo.
 Like other Burundian kings, he was an ethnic Ganwa.
 He became king, taking the regnal name Mwambutsa, on 16 December 1915 when he was still a child following the death of his father in a family dispute.
 Because of his age, a regency was declared.
 Several family members, including Queen Mother Ririkumutima, served as regent.
 At the time of his coronation, Burundi was part of German East Africa but was captured by Belgium in 1916 during the East African campaign in World War I. In 1925, a full regency council was established with Belgian approval.

 Mwambutsa underwent a traditional Burundian education until he was about the age of 13.
 In 1925 the Belgians opened a primary school in Muramvya so he could attend it.
 Two years later a Roman Catholic mission was established in Bukeye with the goal of further educating the prince and one day converting him to Catholicism.
 Mwambutsa's performance in school was undistinguished and he never converted.